SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 6. Page Map will open automatically in few seconds.
 If not, goto Storyboard to find the tile UI Applications and click on *Manage Purchase Requisition* to select "Open in Page Map".
 ![](images/UI_006.png)

-7. Find the List Page entry and choose the edit icon.
+7. In the Page Map, find the List Page entry and choose the edit icon.
 ![](images/UI_007.png)

-8. Add the following fields to thh list page
+8. Add the following fields to the list page

 - Purchase Requisition
 - purchaseReqn/PurReqnDescription